anastasiiaryzh/eap-architecture/requirements/functional-requirements.md

 - Approval/rejection comments
 - Attachments
 - Created date and last updated date
-- All comments and activity
+- All comments and log activity

 **Acceptance Criteria:**
 - Requesters can view their own requests